ResetXPDR/MSFS_AutoFPS/README.md

   - The apps window's position will be remembered between sessions, except movements to it made while in VR due to window restoration issues.
 If there are issues with the window not displaying correctly on start-up, as can happen when auto-starting the app through MSFS or FSUIPC, either don't use auto-start, restart the app within 10 seconds of last closing it to auto reset the window position, or manually permanently disable this feature in the config file by setting the RememberWindowPos line to be false.
   - The user can progressively hide parts of the UI when the app window is double clicked anywhere that is not a control.
 The first double click will hide the expert settings section (if applicable), the second will hide the general settings section and a third double click will restore all hidden settings sections.
 The last state in use will be restored when next starting the app.
   - Running as Admin NOT usually required (BUT: It is required to be run under the same User/Elevation as MSFS).
-  - Do NOT change MSFS graphics settings manually while in a flight with this app running as it will conflict with what the app is managing and they will not restore to what you set when you exit your flight.
+  - Do NOT change MSFS graphics settings manually while in a flight with this app running as it will conflict with what the app is managing and they will automatically restore to what they originally were when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
 - Connection Status
   - Red values indicate not connected, green is connected.
   - Automatically identifies which MSFS version is in use as either MSFS2020 or MSFS2024.